Ramifications (Ligeti): Analysis

-The piece is in one movement that takes approximately eight minutes to perform.
+The piece is in one movement, and takes approximately eight minutes to perform.
 It is scored for an ensemble of 12 strings, split into two groups: Group I comprises four violins, one viola, and one cello; and Group II comprises three violins, one viola, one cello, and one double bass.
 Moreover, Group I is tuned a quarter tone higher (approximately A=453) than Group II, which is in standard tuning.

 In addition, conventional barring is used merely for synchronization and does not function as a metric indicator.
 Accordingly, no stresses are made when performing the piece, and the piece is meant to be performed fluently and without discernible rhythm.
 The composition aims to sound as a heterogeneous, amorphous texture in which the two groups try to retune each other.
 Ligeti's intention was not to create microtonal music, but to create "mistuned music" instead.
 The performers are seated near to each other, so that the audience can listen to the music as if it is coming from only one source.

 The composition is presented in two different versions: one for 12 soloists and one for a string orchestra.
 For the orchestra version, it is recommended that the instruments are distributed in a balanced manner.
 Only the orchestra version makes distinctions when performing tutti and solo parts.
 However, Ligeti himself preferred the version for soloists.